|Class Meets: MWF 9:30,

 Figure 1.
 Integrating Concepts in Biology brings together the five Big Ideas of biology at five different size scales.
 These big ideas fit together like a puzzle to complete students' understanding of biology.

-You will want to read the chapter and answer the Integrating Questions as they appear in the reading.
+Prior to class, you will want to read the chapter and answer the Integrating Questions as they appear in the reading.
 Do NOT skip the questions.
 Research has shown that students learn best if they construct their own knowledge.
 Therefore, the Integrating Questions are designed to help you extract the key information from the original figures published in scientific papers.
 You will not only learn the main points and retain them longer, you also will learn the skills of science by interpreting figures.
 Furthermore, you will use math to help you better understand biology.
-The math will be presented in BioMath Explorations which will enable you to use the math you already know to reinforce your understanding of biology.
+The math will be presented in BioMath Explorations which enable you to use the math you already know to reinforce your understanding of biology.

 The format of each class will require each of you to read that day’s assignment BEFORE you come to class.
-We will spend each class going through the figures and discuss them since DATA are paramount in science.
+We will spend each class going through the figures and discussing them since DATA are paramount in science.
 We will stick closely to the schedule because there is so much to learn and so little time.
 Therefore, if we do not cover a topic in class, but it is covered in your reading, you are responsible for it.
 In every class, I will “cold call” on individuals randomly to answer a question or lead a discussion.
 If I call on you to answer a question, it is OK to say, “I got this part but this other section lost me.”
 It is not OK to say, “I didn’t read it.”
 I understand that some days you may have missed the reading but don't make a habit of this since participation is part of your grade.

 Davidson has a special benefit for science students because you pay the same amount for courses without labs as you do for science courses with labs.
 This means you get more for your money by taking science courses than non-science courses.
 Economically, this course is a real bargain.
 It comes with a 3 hour laboratory absolutely free!
-However, it is not acceptable to miss this “free” lab since 25% of your grade is based upon lab.
+However, it is not acceptable to miss this “free” lab since 25% of your grade is based upon the lab.
 Lab will be discussed further weekly installments in the form of Word files.

 Finally, I do not know everything.
 If you think I have said something that is incorrect, please point this out.
 If you ask me a question that I cannot answer, I will research it and get back to you.
 If you have tried to understand the material but just can’t get it, then come talk to me either during my office hours or make an appointment.
 I am happy to work with each of you as much as is necessary.